Find Your Place in Healthcare with the College of Allied Health

-Our Career First curriculum focuses on the specific knowledge and skills you'll need to succeed in your chosen field.
+Our career-first curriculum focuses on the specific knowledge and skills you will need to succeed in your chosen field.

 We Get Involved

-For those students who qualify, we work hard to help you find the financial aid you need to make an education possible.
+For those students who qualify, we work hard to help you find the financial resources you need to make an education possible.

 We Get to Know You

-Because we keep classes small, you get to know your classmates and instructors - and they get to know you.
+Because we keep classes small, you get to know your classmates and instructors, and they get to know you.
 Smaller classes make it less intimidating to ask questions, and our faculty have a reputation for taking a personal interest in the success of every student.
-And we offer free tutoring for those times when you just need a little extra help with a tough class.
+We also offer free tutoring for when you need extra help with a tough class.

 We Get You Moving

 Depending on your course of study, you can move from the classroom to your career in six to 33 months.
-Our fast 11-week quarters combined with a stair-step curricular progression of diplomas, associate degrees, and bachelor degrees can help you stay on course and move quickly into a position in the field you choose.
-We also offer the flexibility to choose between day, evening and web-assisted classes to accommodate your busy schedule.
+Our fast, 11-week quarters combined with a stair-step curricular progression help you stay on course and move quickly into a job.
+We also offer the flexibility to choose between day, evening, and web-assisted classes to accommodate your busy schedule.

-We Get You Started and Keep You Going
+We Get You Started & Keep You Going

 Every graduate from the College of Allied Health gets access to employment assistance at no charge.
-We help match your skills, interests and personality with available positions within your field of interest.
-And that assistance is available throughout your career, You can even review a class you've taken at a later date without charge, just to keep your skills and knowledge sharp.
+We help match your skills, interests, and personality with available positions within your field of interest; and, that assistance is available throughout your career.
+You can even review a class that you have taken at a later date without charge, just to keep your skills and knowledge sharp.